Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Findings: MCNs’ Discursive Construction of Algorithms (RQ1)

-Because this theory of algorithm constructed by MCNs feels actionable, most streamers often accept it without question.
+Because this interpretation of algorithm constructed by MCNs feels actionable, most streamers often accept it without question.
 They internalize the idea that if they fail to gain traction, it is because one of these variables was insufficient.
 Perhaps their lighting was not professional enough, their background not aesthetic enough, their streaming duration too short, or their performance too flat.
 This belief system allows MCNs to continuously raise performance benchmarks, always pointing to another metric that could be optimized.
-For streamers, each failed attempt becomes a reason to try harder, upgrade further, or self-correct, rather than question the underlying opacity or instability of the algorithm itself.
-In this way, MCNs maintain authority while pushing laborers into a cycle of self-blame and incremental reinvestment.
-Crucially, this theory also creates a steady revenue stream for MCNs, as streamers are encouraged to repeatedly invest—purchasing equipment, renting better spaces, or enrolling in paid training sessions—all under the belief that these expenditures will enhance their algorithmic visibility and lead to success.